Cloud Services

 When a user selects one of the applications on the graph, the data for that application is automatically filtered and displayed in the Technical service table.

-Defects and Issues status
+Defects and issues status

 The Development Activity widget presents six permutations depending on whether you select the